DevelopmentHF/GameOfLife/README.md

 At the moment this resolution is capped to 100. <br>
 It's also easy to edit the update rate, if you want the game to progress slower or faster. <br>

+You can draw, either when the simulation is paused or running for some really cool effects :D .<br>

+Visit the itch.io page in the description to play around.

 ---

 ## Shader